 5.3 Local Committees (i.e., local governance) – Schools also have a local committee of governors, whose role is to provide support and challenge for school leadership, ensure that the essential independent panel responsibilities are fulfilled, and to provide that essential link between the school and the wider community that it serves.
 Full details are set out in the Scheme of Delegation, but essentially local committees have responsibility in the areas set out below.
 Where necessary (eg for panel work), one of the benefits of being in a Trust is that local governors can provide the informed independence for another Trust School.

-5.3.1 Oversee and quality assure educational standards – They receive a fuller data dashboard than the Trust Board, so they can see not only where the school is making progress overall, but how that affects groups within the school – boys and girls; disadvantaged pupils; children with Special Educational Needs and Disabilities (SEND); the progress and achievement of pupils from their individual starting points; the progress and achievement of pupils for whom English is an additional language.
+5.3.1 Oversee educational standards – They receive a fuller data dashboard than the Trust Board, so they can see not only where the school is making progress overall, but how that affects groups within the school – boys and girls; disadvantaged pupils; children with Special Educational Needs and Disabilities (SEND); the progress and achievement of pupils from their individual starting points; the progress and achievement of pupils for whom English is an additional language.
 This enables governors to ask strategic questions, without being buried in detail.

 5.3.2 Oversees and quality assures the schools’ safeguarding responsibilities by: